“Everytime I take my dogs for a walk, they spend the entire time with their noses sniffing and dragging on the ground!”

 Scent Marking is serious business.

-Through sniffing, Dogs can ascertain lots of information about the other dogs who left their “mark” in this environment or territory.
-That information reveals a lot about the animals in other territories as well.
+Through sniffing, dogs can ascertain lots of information about the other dogs who left their “mark” in this environment or territory.
+When you walk while leash training a dog, the information your dog smells reveals a lot about the animals in other territories as well.
+You can see why they are so intent on sniffing up a storm.

 “These messages can tell your dog how many other dogs are in the immediate area.
 Things like whether a female is in heat or what he or she had for lunch, and when they were last in the area,” says Carlo Siracusa, director of the Small Animal Behavior Service at the veterinary hospital of the University of Pennsylvania.

-When you think about it…That’s a LOT of distractions…isn’t it?
+When you think about it…That’s a LOT of distractions when leash training a dog..isn’t it?
 And those are just the ones Dogs can Smell on the ground and in the air!
+Now you must also see how Sounds may effect you while you’re leash training a dog.

 My Dog Reacts to Every Sound Distraction out There

-How many Sounds can you think of that your dog reacts to?
+When leash training a dog on walks, how many Sounds can you think of that your dog has reacted to before?

 - Neighborhood Cat Fight